Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7870 XT should in theory be a little bit better than the GeForce GTX 480 in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 7870 XT should be a bit faster than the GeForce GTX 480 overall. (explain)

-Texel RateThe Radeon HD 7870 XT should be much (approximately 111%) more effective at anisotropic filtering than the GeForce GTX 480. (explain)
+Texel RateThe Radeon HD 7870 XT will be much (approximately 111%) better at anisotropic filtering than the GeForce GTX 480. (explain)

-Pixel RateThe GeForce GTX 480 should be a small bit (about 14%) more effective at full screen anti-aliasing than the Radeon HD 7870 XT, and also should be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 480 should be a bit (more or less 14%) better at AA than the Radeon HD 7870 XT, and will be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison